From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Conclusion

 \section{Conclusion}

-Relating back to the main achievements brought forward in the introduction, we summarize the three main findings of our study as follows. (a) In a thorough benchmarking study involving a broad range of state-of-the art image recognition models across five public histopathology datasets, we identify a common convolutional architecture -- Inception V3 -- as best-performing model, which still outperforms transformer-based models. (b) Our quantitative assessment of attribution (heat)maps reveals that all models focus on nuclei.
-Slight differences in the relevance distribution can be seen as an indication for different classification strategies, which can be exploited, e.g., through the formation of ensemble models. (c) Our proposed methodology allows to quantitatively assess the robustness against staining differences and revealed, irrespective of the model architecture, insufficient robustness (see \Cref{subsubsec:robustness_evaluation}) as a major obstacle for the application of deep-learning-based image recognition models in the wild.
+Relating back to the main achievements brought forward in the introduction, we summarize the three main findings of our study as follows. (a) In a thorough benchmarking study involving a broad range of state-of-the art image recognition models across five public histopathology datasets, we identify the lightweight Inception V3 (pretrained or even from scratch) and the considerably more complex, pretrained ConvNeXt-L, for an additional performance boost, as best-performing models. (b) Our quantitative assessment of attribution (heat)maps reveals that all models focus on nuclei.
+Slight differences in the relevance distribution can be seen as an indication for different classification strategies, which can be exploited, e.g., through the formation of hybrid/ensemble models. (c) Our proposed methodology allows to quantitatively assess the robustness against staining differences and revealed, irrespective of the model architecture, insufficient robustness (see \Cref{subsubsec:robustness_evaluation}) as a major obstacle for the application of deep-learning-based image recognition models in the wild.